 Getting your research up and running requires some thought as to what it is you want to achieve, what your long term plan is, i.e. what do you want to be known for in 5, 10, 20 years’ time, and most importantly – how do you get started?
 RDS provides support and manages a number of events and initiatives to help you along your research career path.

 All Faculties have a research strategy to enable them to meet BU’s key performance indicators.
 These are available to staff members here: I:\PRIME\Collaborative\Delivery Plans\2017\Final version; Delivery Plan\Faculties (RDS’s delivery plan can be found here: I:\PRIME\Collaborative\Delivery Plans\2017\Final version; Delivery Plan\Professional Services\RKEO).
-You should discuss with your Deputy Dean for Research what the research strategy is for your Faculty and how you can help them achieve their deliverables.
-As part of your appraisal process, you should plan what research you will undertake during the year and discuss these ideas with RDS’s Funding Development Team so that we can help you achieve your objectives.
+You should discuss with your Deputy Dean for Research what the research strategy is for your Faculty, and with your Head of Department what the research strategy is for your Department, and how you can help them achieve their deliverables.
+As part of your appraisal process, you should plan what research you will undertake during the year and discuss these ideas with RDS’s Funding Development Team Research Facilitators so that we can help you achieve your objectives.

 The Research Facilitators within RDS will horizon scan research funders’ strategic agendas and potential future funding opportunities to ensure that BU are ready to respond to these opportunities, maximising BU’s chance of success.

 We will provide information on the latest news from funders’ and government through blog posts, workshops and direct contact with you.
+We also run weekly funder briefing sessions which anyone can join.
+Sessions are recorded and so for those who can’t make the interactive session, you can view them here.
 To make sure that you are on our radar and up with the latest news, do let us know what your areas of interest are, along with your research plans.

-To find out more about strategic/delivery plans for major funders, follow these links: RCUK ; AHRC; BBSRC; EPSRC; ESRC; MRC; NERC; STFC; British Academy; Royal Society; Leverhulme; and Wellcome Trust.
+To find out more about strategic/delivery plans for major funders, follow these links: UKRI ; AHRC; BBSRC; EPSRC; ESRC; MRC; NERC; STFC; British Academy; Royal Society; Leverhulme; and Wellcome Trust.

 To find the latest funding opportunities published on the blog, click here.